ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 When you have verified your network and license key configuration, you can initial program load (IPL) the LPAR.

-If License Keys for the operating system or any IBM i licensed program Products (LPP) have not been applied, follow instructions in the [PowerVS license key issues](https://www.ibm.com/support/pages/mustgather-powervs-license-key-issues){: external} document.
+If license keys for the operating system or any IBM i licensed program Products (LPP) is not applied, follow instructions in the [PowerVS license key issues](https://www.ibm.com/support/pages/mustgather-powervs-license-key-issues){: external} document.

 If this is an upgraded system that contained license Keys before, allow a weekend (Saturday-Sunday) to process the updated keys before collecting the [PowerVS license key issues](https://www.ibm.com/support/pages/mustgather-powervs-license-key-issues){: external} information.